harry7557558/harry7557558/list-of-projects.md

 Here is a document I created to track and showcase my personal projects.
 I spent a large fraction of my spare time on personal programming projects, out of personal passion, eager to demonstrate my ability, curiosity, altruism, artistic pursuit, and as a relaxing activity.
 Most of my works on GitHub are done independently.
 My topic of interest include rendering and visualization, geometry processing, image and signal processing, and physical simulation and control.
 I mostly code in C++ and Python, but I also use JavaScript for web applications.

-(When I explained to other people I found my motivation for doing these projects controversial.
-You may check this [argumentive essay for a high school English course](https://docs.google.com/document/d/1kPZR1pcpAQbeRbjvexFIa1hHDHlmzMwx9m2K0_GtyqI/preview) written in mid-2022 for my motivations for these personal projects, but note that it is intended to meet the objectives of a school assignment, and my motivation has been evolving.)

-While I have a lot of large and small projects, projects listed on this page are selected to represent diverse categories while limited to those related to numerical techniques.
-Other objectives include how "cool" a project appear to an average audience, how meaningful the project is to me, my skills the project demonstrates, and the scale of the project.
-The categories are ranked by my interest, and items in a category are ranked in reverse chronological order.

 ## I'm currently working on

 Summer design team project in the [Flight Simulation and Control Lab](https://www.flight.utias.utoronto.ca/fsc/) (January 2023 -)